voideditor/void/CONTRIBUTING.md

 ### Codebase Guide

-We highly recommend reading [this](https://github.com/microsoft/vscode/wiki/Source-Code-Organization) article on VSCode's sourcecode organization.
+We [highly recommend reading this](https://github.com/microsoft/vscode/wiki/Source-Code-Organization) article on VSCode's sourcecode organization too.
+Void's codebase is pretty simple when you know what a service is and what `browser/` and `common/` mean, and the article covers all the jargon.

 <!-- ADD BLOG HERE
 We wrote a [guide to working in VSCode].